 A lost document of folk rock musician Leon Russell and all his pals in and around his Oklahoma studio, shot in the early ‘70s by legendary documentarian Les Blank but only released in 2015.
 Apparently music rights held up the film’s release until now, but I’ve also heard that since Russell also served as a producer of the film, he wasn’t happy with how it turned out and worked against its release.

 Whatever the reasons, having it available now is a real treat.
-The film is a serious time capsule of a time and place, a party scene of young, talented musicians who were getting a lot of approbation at the time.
-And also living to excess.
+The film is a serious time and place capsule, a party scene of young, talented musicians who were getting a lot of approbation at the time while living to excess.
 As one of my colleagues at Carbon Arc remarked, if someone who grew up in the era since the 1970s wanted to know what it was really like back then, plunk them down in front of A Poem Is A Naked Person and they’ll get an eyeful.

 The New Girlfriend